Confirm-Solutions/confirmasaurus/anarchy/Anarchy.md

 ## Anarchy: a space for doing ANYTHING

+Commit and push whatever you want into this directory.

 Pull requests are great!
 But sometimes you just want to do stuff.
 I see two main uses here:

 - notebooks and scratch/prototype code that you don't expect to maintain.